Join us in the hunt for Aurora Borealis!

 How do we find the Northern Lights?

 It may be challenging to take good pictures of the Northern Lights, but we will do our best to assist you.
 For best results, it may be smart to bring your camera stand.
-We also take our own pictures on the trip, which we gladly send to our guests after the safari.

 What to wear?